World Happiness Report 2024 Breakdown

 Summary

-This report continues to be a valuable look into the state of affairs RE world happiness.
+This report continues to be a valuable look into the state of affairs when it comes to world happiness.
 We see threats to youth mental health in developed western cultures as well as the threat of inequality in the distribution of happiness.
 We continue to see that happiness is not fixed — it evolves as society evolves — which is both a cautionary observation and a point of optimism that happiness can be increased intentionally as individuals and as societies.
-Finally we are reminded again that making a good living isn’t the same thing as making a good life.